-The Tribe reserves the right to identify, in a water quality certification, specific water quality standards implementation methods to be used in developing water quality-based point and nonpoint source control requirements.
-All controls shall be developed using technically-defensible methods such as those described in EPA guidance documents.
+The Tribe retains the authority to specify, within a water quality certification, particular methods for implementing water quality standards when establishing pollution control measures for both point and nonpoint sources.
+All controls shall be developed using technically defensible methods such as those described in EPA guidance documents.

 These water quality standards should serve as the basis for any Section 303(d) total maximum daily loads (TMDLs) developed for tribal waters.
-These water quality standards apply to all waters affected by point sources of pollution.
+These water quality standards apply to all Tribal waters affected by point sources of pollution.
 For nonpoint sources of pollution, the primary means for implementing the standards shall be through the application of all known and reasonable methods of prevention, control, and treatment, including BMPs, which shall be required in water quality certifications issued by the Tribe.
 At this time, the Tribe intends to rely on voluntary compliance for activities which result in nonpoint sources of pollution but are not regulated activities.